 Where you use keywords is also ranked by the spiders.
 Keywords on your homepage tend to be more valuable than keywords on interior pages.
 Keywords using "header tags" (larger bold words, see the top few lines of this page) are considered more valuable than the smaller "paragraph text" you are currently reading.
 Keywords at the top of a page have slightly more weight than words at the bottom of a page.

 The quantity of words and pages is also important to the search engine spiders.
 If you have 2 sentences on your "yellow plastic shark" homepage and your competitor has 4 paragraphs, well the "yellow plastic shark" market is quite competitive and your competitor will probably be higher in the search engine ranking than you.
 Likewise, if you have 4 pages of information and your competitor has 20 pages, you will get a lower ranking.

 The way most HTML text works is that the programing on your site sends out the coding for the letters and "requests" a font from the viewer's computer.
 If the website is well programmed, it will actually request a family of fonts, just in case the viewer's computer doesn't have the exact font requested.
-The words you are reading are asking your computer to use your copy of Arial.
+A typical example would be asking the viewer's computer to use your copy of Arial.
 If that isn't available on your computer, then it asks for Helvetica.
 If that isn't available on your computer, then it asks for your default san-serif font.

 What that means to the client and the web designer is that we have to give up some control.
 Because we are using the viewer's fonts, we can not control the layout of the text in the exacting way expected in printed media.